tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. Tell me about componentWillMount and the issues with it?

+componentWillMount is a lifecycle hook invoked prior to rendering.
+It causes issues when async calls are made (e.g. an API call to fetch data used to render the page), as the component will mount/render before these calls return, which causes multiple re-renders of the page.

 ### 2. Can you walk me through the cycle of mounting a stateful component?
 What functions are called in what order?
 Where would you place a request for data from the API?
 Why?

+When a stateful component mounts, functions are called in this order:
+  1. The constructor, specifically super(props) and then the initial state
+  2. The render() method
+  3. Then any lifecycle hooks (provided you aren't using componentWillMount, which happens prior to rendering).

+I would place an API request for data into componentDidMount - this will avoid excess re-renders due to the async nature of the request.
+Since the data from the API call will be used to properly render the page, I would create a 'loading' state variable that is initialized to true, which is used to conditionally render the page between a loading animation/spinner and the fully rendered page.
+So, while the API request is processing, a loading animation is displayed, and then when the request has resolved and the data is placed into the state, the loading state will flip to false and the fully-rendered page will now be displayed.

 ### 3. If you had unlimited time budget and could fix / improve / change one thing in your last project, what would it be and why?

+I'm happy to say there's fairly little I'd want to change about my last project.
+The one thing I found myself wanting to change was the structure of the data in the Firebase database (this was already set up by previous contributors).
+The way the data was structured, getting all of the data needed for each page of the web app required long promise chains (in some cases, longer than could fit on the sceen at once).
+While the data structure made for efficient requests (each single request didn't return any more than was explicity asked of it), it did complicate the development process early on.

 ---